razyoboy/razyoboy/README.md

 ### hi please dont bully me i suck at this

-- I caught a ghost, yes - I am the wizard you so crave about.
-I don't see you doing all this though, hehe.

 pfp: [powa](https://www.pixiv.net/en/artworks/80067933)
 *please let me know if you wish to take down the image, as I do not have a written permission from the artist of this pfp*